Here's some answers to our most Frequently Asked Questions:

 When is new resident check-in and orientation?

 Regarding New Resident Orientation, there will be an online component to complete prior to moving on campus.
 This information will be sent to your NCC Email address a couple weeks before move-in.
-For the Fall 2021 semester, in-person sessions are being planned for Sunday, August 29th for all new resident students to attend in addition to the online component.
+For the Fall 2022 semester, in-person sessions are being planned over the course of move-in weekend.
+A schedule for orientation will be given to you at move-in.

 What do I do if something is broken or not working in my room?
 (Ex.
 My overhead light stopped working)